-The next Ouston Parish Council meeting will be held on Thursday 23rd September at 7pm in Ouston Community Centre following Covid regulations.
-Attendees are limited, please contact the clerk to reserve your place in advance.
+The next Ouston Parish Council meeting, will be held on Thursday 27th April at 7.00pm in Ouston Community Centre..
+Attendees are limited due to room size, please contact the clerk to reserve your place in advance.
 Please see guidance for Public Speaking below.

 Clerk to the Parish Council Ouston

 Ouston Parish Council encourages public participation at its meetings.
 To ensure that everyone gets an opportunity to talk, we have introduced guidance on how you can best have your say, and make the most of your time when you speak.

 To ensure everyone gets a fair-share of the available time you will only be able to speak once for up to three minutes.

 - You will be asked to give the Clerk your name and address.
 This is to establish that you are a parishioner.
 Non-Parishioners may only speak if invited to do so.